Fetch One Day Trading Volume Tops $5.64 Million (FET)

 Fetch Token Profile

 Fetch (FET) is a token.
 It launched on March 1st, 2018.
 Fetch’s total supply is 1,152,997,575 tokens and its circulating supply is 605,473,665 tokens.
 The official website for Fetch is fetch.ai.
+Fetch’s official Twitter account is @fetch_ai.
+The Reddit community for Fetch is /r/FetchAI_Community and the currency’s Github account can be viewed here.
 The official message board for Fetch is medium.com/fetch-ai.
-The Reddit community for Fetch is /r/FetchAI_Community and the currency’s Github account can be viewed here.
-Fetch’s official Twitter account is @fetch_ai.

 Buying and Selling Fetch